yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 market the team is trying to dominate.
 They will sacrifice for a while.
 For quite a long time, this trick will work.

+**Stress them**.
+They must not feel relaxed, it's not in your favor.
+Make sure they have tight deadlines, complex problems to solve, and enough guilt on their shoulders.
+They won't ask for a raise, constantly feeling guilty for letting you down with project goals.
+Try to make them responsible for failures as much as possible.

 **Cushion chairs and tennis tables**.
 Spend just a little on all those funny office things, and they will pay you back big time, through the ability to underpay your programmers.